Subhash Bhowmick

 Subhash Bhowmick (2 October 1950 – 22 January 2022) was an Indian football player and manager.
 During his playing career, he represented the "Big Two" of Kolkata football, East Bengal and Mohun Bagan.
 He also represented India in various international tournaments between 1970 and 1985.

 He was popularly known as Bhombol in the football arena of the West Bengal.
+He also served as technical director of Mohun Bagan.
+Bhowmick was an honorary member of the Calcutta Cricket and Football Club.

 Club career

 Bhowmick joined East Bengal Club in 1969 and, after spending a season there, joined Mohun Bagan in 1970.
 He was part of the club's Bangladesh tour of May 1972, where they defeated Dhaka Mohammedan, but lost to Shadhin Bangla football team.
 At the end of the 1973 season, he returned to East Bengal and represented them till 1976, after which he rejoined Mohun Bagan.
-In East Bengal, he got guidance of legendary coach Sushil Bhattacharya.
+In East Bengal, he got guidance of coach Sushil Bhattacharya.

 He was one of the prime faces of East Bengal team which had demolished Mohun Bagan 5–0 in the 1975 IFA Shield final at Calcutta.
 After the 1977–78 season, he returned to East Bengal and retired in 1979.
 During his playing years, he was known as a powerful forward with good goal scoring abilities.
-He scored 83 goals for East Bengal and 82 for the Mohun Bagan between 1969 to 1977 as Kolkata football's popularity was at its peak during that era.
+He scored 83 goals for East Bengal and 82 for the Mohun Bagan between 1969 and 1977 as Kolkata football's popularity was at its peak during that era.

 International career

 Bhowmick represented India in various tournaments.
-He was a member of the Indian football team managed by P. K. Banerjee, that won the Bronze medal in the Asian Games in 1970. in Bangkok, Thailand.
+He was a member of the Indian football team managed by P. K. Banerjee, that won the bronze medal in the Asian Games in 1970. in Bangkok, Thailand.
 He also represented India at the Merdeka Tournament, and won Pesta Sukan Cup in 1971.